PROJECT: Communicating water-related climate change risks to improve local adaptation in the Mekong Region

-The potential climate change impacts on low-lying delta areas in the Mekong Region are many and severe.
+The potential climate change impacts on low-lying delta areas in the Mekong Region are numerous and severe.
 Floods, drought, storms and threats to water supplies represent a significant set of risk management challenges.
-This 16-month research project aims to identify effective ways to improve and share understanding of water-related climate change risks and uncertainties in selected delta communities in Vietnam, Thailand and Cambodia.
-The study will convene multi-stakeholder working groups to develop communication models, and then test them in the three locations.
-The findings of the study are expected to contribute directly to the climate action and disaster risk management plans of local governments.
+This 16-month research project identified effective ways to improve and share understanding of water-related climate change risks and uncertainties in selected delta communities in Vietnam, Thailand and Cambodia.
+The study convened multi-stakeholder working groups to develop communication models, which were then tested in the three locations.
+The findings of the study have contributed directly to the climate action and disaster risk management plans of local governments.

 Asian Management and Development Institute (AMDI), Vietnam

 National Institute for Science and Technology Policy and Strategy Studies, Vietnam

 An Giang University, Vietnam

 Department of Environmental Science, Royal University of Phnom Penh, Cambodia

 Department of Agricultural Development and Environmental Management, King Mongkut Lad Krabang Institute, Thailand